-The new European Union Medical Devices Regulation has introduced more stringent linguistic requirements for medical devices sold in the EU market.
+The new European Union Medical Device Regulation has introduced more stringent linguistic requirements for medical devices sold in the EU market.
 In doing so, it has placed the responsibility on each EU Member State to determine the official Union language(s) in which the information supplied with the device must be provided.
 In this article, we will outline which languages are accepted in individual 27 EU Member States in response to these MDR language requirements.

 Read this article in German or French.

-Following on from our previous article on the EU language requirements for medical devices sold in the EU market under the new EU Medical Devices Regulation (MDR 2017/745/EU), we will now focus on their practical implications across the individual EU Member States.
+Following on from our previous article on the EU language requirements for medical devices sold in the EU market under the new EU Medical Device Regulation (MDR 2017/745/EU), we will now focus on their practical implications across the individual EU Member States.

 As a brief reminder, the EU MDR is a new EU regulation for medical devices placed on the EU market.
 Under EU MDR Article 10(11), the information provided by the manufacturer with a medical device must be available in one or more official languages of the EU.
 Each EU Member State determines which official language or languages must be used in that State.

 Therefore, in order to guarantee compliance with the MDR, manufacturers, distributors and importers of medical devices must ensure that the device is accompanied by the information set out in Section 23 of Annex I in a local language determined by the Member State in which the device is made available.
-This information is defined in Section 23 of Annex I as any information needed to identify the devices and its manufacturer, any safety and performance information appearing on the device itself, on its packaging, and in the instruction for use.
+This information is defined in Section 23 of Annex I as any information needed to identify the devices and its manufacturer, any safety and performance information appearing on the device itself, on its packaging, and in the instructions for use (IFU).

 What is the practical purpose of the MDR language requirements for medical devices?